benjojo/traceroute-haiku/README.md

 ![how a traceroute works gif](/blog-images/trace.gif)

 In addition, traceroute tools helpfully lookup the "reverse DNS" of the IP address to find out more information about the router.
-However placing reverse DNS on these IP addresses is entirely optional but most operators do to help their clients debug things.
+However placing reverse DNS on these IP addresses is entirely optional but most operators do set it to help their clients debug things.

 However people have used this common function of traceroute to build fun addresses to trace that often spell out funny things, one example being `bad.horse`: